Davidalimazo/templeHS-assessment-backend/README.md

-clone the repo: git clone [url] install the dependencies: npm install create a .env file and fill in the details below:
+clone the repo: git clone [url] install the dependencies: npm install create a .env file in the root directory, create a postgres database then fill the .env variables below with your database credentials:

-API_PORT =
+PORT =

 DATABASE_URL=